samira-sites/samira-sites/README.md

 ## 👋 Hi, I'm Samira Omar

-I am a **Custom Website Developer specializing in PHP and custom website development**.
-After 9 years working as a domestic helper in Kuwait, I transformed my passion for technology into building **responsive, SEO-friendly, and user-focused websites** for businesses, startups, and personal brands.
+I am a **Custom Website Developer** specializing in PHP and responsive, SEO-friendly websites.
+After 9 years working as a domestic helper in Kuwait, I transformed my passion for technology into building custom websites for businesses, startups, and personal brands.

 ---